AaronTian-stack/Project2-Stream-Compaction/README.md

 Looking at the runtimes for scans the runtime does grow with a larger number of input elements.
 The simple CPU implementation grows linearly in time as expected.
 Both naive and work-efficient GPU scans are faster than the CPU implementation, however the work-efficient scan is about the same as the naive scan and is actually slower for larger input sizes despite doing less arithmetic operations.
 I believe this is due to the overhead of launching more kernels.

 The optimizations in my shared memory work-efficient scan makes a big difference and is much closer to the golden standard of Thrust's implementation.
-Notably in addition to the significantly reduced runtime, the shared memory implementation also scales better with larger input sizes, similar to Thrust.
+Notably in addition to the significantly reduced runtime, the shared memory implementation also scales better with larger input sizes compared to the regular global memory only work-efficient scan, similar to Thrust.

 ![shared](img/shared_delta.png)